top of page

 Wild Path

-When you lose someone you love, the grief can be all-consuming.
+When you lose someone you love, grief can feel all-consuming.

-It can help to talk with someone outside your immediate family or to someone who has been through a similar experience.
+It may help to talk with someone outside your immediate family, or with someone who has been through a similar experience.

-When you are grieving it is normal to feel disbelief, numbness, anger, physical and mental pain, guilt, depression and regret.
-Thinking you're seeing or hearing someone who has died can also be a common experience.
-Which can be both distressing and comforting.
+When you’re grieving, it’s normal to feel disbelief, numbness, anger, physical and emotional pain, guilt, depression, or regret.
+Some people also experience visions or sensations of seeing or hearing the person who has died, which can be both distressing and comforting.

-The old adage ‘time heals’ is true but the reality is that grief takes a different course for us all and sometimes we need a little help.
+The old saying “time heals” is true—but the reality is that grief takes a different course for each of us, and sometimes we all need a little help.

-You can talk to religious ministers, hospital chaplains or people from organisations that help bereaved people.
-The following are available for support:
+You might find it helpful to talk to religious ministers, hospital chaplains, or people from organisations who support those who are bereaved.
+The following resources are available to help:

 Cruse Bereavement Care

-Cruse helps the bereaved to understand their grief and cope with their loss.
-Services are free.
-The charity provides support and offers information, advice, education and training services.
+Helps bereaved people understand their grief and cope with loss.
+Services are free and include support, information, advice, education, and training.

 The Samaritans

-The Samaritans provides confidential non-judgemental emotional support, 24 hours a day for people who are experiencing feelings of distress or despair.
+Offers confidential, non-judgemental emotional support 24 hours a day for people experiencing distress or despair.

-The Child Bereavement Charity provides specialised support, information and training to all those affected when a baby or child dies, or when a child is bereaved.
+Provides specialised support, information, and training for anyone affected when a baby or child dies, or when a child is bereaved.

 The British Humanist Association

-The national charity supporting and representing people who seek to live good lives without religious or superstitious beliefs.
+Supports and represents people who seek to live good lives without religious or superstitious beliefs.

 Mosaic

-Offering support to bereaved children, young people, parents and carers.
+Offers support to bereaved children, young people, parents, and carers.

 About Us